Autostronomy/AstroPhot/docs/source/getting_started.rst

 Detailed Documentation
 ----------------------

-Detailed documentation can be found by navigating the ``astrophot`` link tree on the left.
+Detailed documentation can be found by navigating the :doc:`astrophot` link tree on the left.
 Currently it is not very organized, but detailed information can be found on just about every AstroPhot system there.
 Further organization will come to make it easier to navigate.
 For now you can also just search the model type you are interested in, in the search bar.